jackdewinter/pymarkdown/readme.md

 - `aliases` - One or more aliases used to reference the rule.

-For the rule violation that was reported at the start of this section, the first step in diagnozing that violation is to look at the file `/examples/example-1.md` at the end of line 3, which is column 16.
+For the rule violation that was reported at the start of this section, the first step in diagnosing that violation is to look at the file `/examples/example-1.md` at the end of line 3, which is column 16.
 Rule [md047](/docs/rule_md047.md) specifies that every file should end with a single newline character, which is